parmentelat/r2lab-obsolete/inventory/AA-README.md

 for deploying this on faraday you can just run

- * `make infra` to push the dnsmasq tables into faraday, so that DHCP knows about the new mapping, and optionnally
+ * `make infra`

+   to push the dnsmasq tables into faraday, so that DHCP knows about the new mapping, and optionnally
- * `make nagios` to refresh the configuration for `faraday.inria.fr/nagios3`; note that this should be done even when swapping a spare node for a broken node, because the IP address of the CMC card is burned into the box and cannot be defined through DHCP.
+ * `make nagios`

+   to refresh the configuration for `faraday.inria.fr/nagios3`; note that this should be done even when swapping a spare node for a broken node, because the IP address of the CMC card is burned into the box and cannot be defined through DHCP.

- * `make json` to push the omf-sfa config
+ * `make json`

+    to push the omf-sfa config

+**NOTES**
-**NOTE** the last operation is optional because, since late 2015 the omf-sfa config only exposes a single node (named `37nodes`) upstream to the portal, so that reservation is simpler; the consequence of this is that the omf-sfa configuration does not change very often any more, if at all.
+* the last operation is optional because, since late 2015 the omf-sfa config only exposes a single node (named `37nodes`) upstream to the portal, so that reservation is simpler; the consequence of this is that the omf-sfa configuration does not change very often any more, if at all.
+* also the nagios thing is probably not very useful anymore, now that we have our own decent monitoring system in place.

 ## bemol (preplab)